Philadelphia Radio Archives

 On March 1, 1946, WFIL AM and FM were acquired by Walter Annenberg’s Triangle Publications for $1,900,000.
 Triangle published the “Philadelphia Inquirer.”
 In early 1947, the station’s frequency was changed to 99.9 MHz, and then by mid year it was changed again to the familiar 102.1 MHz.
 In late July of 1947, a new TV-FM tower was erected on top of the Widener Building, and TV broadcasts commenced on channel 6 on September 13, 1947.
 During 1948, some experimental facimile broadcasts known as WFIL-FX were undertaken using a subcarrier of WFIL-FM.
 A facimilie edition of the co-owned Philadelphia Inquirer consisting of an 8 page advertiser-supported weekly review was broadcast.
 The service did not prove popular with the public and the fax equipment was donated to Temple University two years later.
 In the summer of 1949, WFIL-FM and WFIL-TV relocated their transmitter to the Roxborough section of Philadelphia.

+Early programming was varied and included concerts, studio bands, news and sports.
+WFIL-FM was one of the few FM stations that maintained separate programming throughout its schedule and did not rely on simulcasting of the co-owned AM station.
 On October 13, 1952, WFIL moved all of its operations into a new radio-TV building at 46th and Market streets.
 In the late 1950s, WFIL provided Philadelphia’s first regularly scheduled binaural broadcasts every sunday with “Dimensions in Sound.”
 This was an early form of stereo by broadcasting one channel on WFIL-AM and the other on WFIL-FM.

 In February of 1964, WFIL-FM moved to new 4th floor studios in the “WFIL Broadcast Center,” located at 4100 City Line Avenue.
 At this time, the station operated from 7AM to 1AM daily with a “mood orchestra/Broadway show tunes” format with four hours of classical music per day and the weekly program “Wonderful Weekend of Music.”
 Stereo broadcasting was inaugurated on September 1, 1965.
-In 1968, the station ran an automated easy listening format programmed by Dave Klahr.
+In 1968, the station ran an automated easy listening format programmed by Dave Klahr called “Popular 102”.
 This format consisted of two instrumentals, six oldies and two LP cuts per hour, with the rest of the time filled by current easy listening songs.
 Announcers on the automated system included WFIL-AM announcers Jay Cook, J.J.
 Jeffries and Tom Tyler.

 The Richer Broadcasting company was sold at auction on September 8, 1977 for an undisclosed purchase price.
 The corporate name was changed to the Que Broadcasting Company, and the station was then known as “Q102.”
 The Outlet Company, a Providence-based group owner, acquired WIOQ from the Que Broadcasting company on August 21, 1979.